Hablamos Español Insurance Companies We Work With

 What to do

-If your restaurant delivers with staff drivers, confirm you carry hired and non-owned auto, and make sure owned delivery vehicles are on a commercial auto policy.
-A quick review closes a gap that can be very expensive.
+If your restaurant delivers with staff drivers, it is worth confirming you carry hired and non-owned auto, and making sure owned delivery vehicles are on a commercial auto policy.
+A quick review looks at a gap that can be very expensive.

 What many people don't realize